Smail98/TutorialRepository/HowTheInternetWorks.md

                                                  to be used, Port 22 was selected
 4. File Transfer Protocol (FTP) :       does not use encryption. and as a result Port 21 is used when selecting a host
+5. HTTP: hyper text transfer protocol
+6. HTTPS: secured hyper text transfer protocol
+7. ICAN: runs Domain Name Server (DNS)
+8. Hirierchy of servers: there is a layer of DNS servers before the ICAN server can be reached